 The traditional form of Yang style Tai Chi contains something between 85 and 108 postures, depending on how you count them.
 Each of these postures is comprised of three to five moments, on average.
 Multiply it out, and the product is well over 300 moves.

 Simple?
 Tai Chi is not simple.
 No way…not at all.

 Tai Chi is quite complicated.

 I try to provide clear demonstrations of each movement in class.
 Even with these clear examples, new students often find themselves physically unable to replicate a posture.
-Sometimes our wrists and ankles are just too stiff at the moment.
+Perhaps our wrists and ankles are just too stiff at the moment.
 Or, our hips and lower back may be frozen solid, after too many hours spent on couches and office chairs.
 Or, we may be recovering from a recent sickness or injury…

 Tai Chi is not easy.
 Quite the contrary.